Physician Assisted Suicide (PAS)

 developments federally, in various states, and other countries.

-law in California currently allows adults of sound mind to "execute
+law in California allowed adults of sound mind to "execute

 a declaration governing the withholding or withdrawal of life